PML-UCF/pinn_wind_bearing/ijphm_2020/README.md

 # Wind Turbine Main Bearing Fatigue Life Estimation with Physics-informed Neural Networks

 This repository is provided for replication of results presented in the articles:
+- Y. A. Yucesan and F. A. C. Viana, "[A physics-informed neural network for wind turbine main bearing fatigue](http://www.phmsociety.org/node/2736)," International Journal of Prognostics and Health Management, Vol. 11 (1), 2020.
+(ISSN: 2153-2648).
 - Y. A. Yucesan and F. A. C. Viana, "[Wind turbine main bearing fatigue life estimation with physics-informed neural networks](http://phmpapers.org/index.php/phmconf/article/view/807)," Proceedings of the Annual Conference of the PHM Society, Vol. 11 (1), Scottsdale, USA, September 21-26, 2019 (DOI:10.36001/phmconf.2019.v11i1.807).

 This repository includes two sets of the code.